jsheroes/website/src/content/blog/my-experience-at-jsheroes-2023.md

 3. [We're All Doing the Best We Can](https://www.youtube.com/watch?v=MtgrsmaKzDg&list=PLB9NqTp0uKrR8g9ImDK2HPcpuC7oW8wYe&index=7) by Jeffrey Lembeck

-I'm not gonna get into each specific once, but I encourage you to check them out on [YouTube](https://www.youtube.com/watch?v=N6qr6L37sl8&list=PLB9NqTp0uKrR8g9ImDK2HPcpuC7oW8wYe).
+I'm not gonna get into each specific one, but I encourage you to check them out on [YouTube](https://www.youtube.com/watch?v=N6qr6L37sl8&list=PLB9NqTp0uKrR8g9ImDK2HPcpuC7oW8wYe).

-There was also a secondary stage where together with the speakers we would have some casual discussions on the topics.
+During the breaks, there was an alternative stage where together with the speakers we would have some casual discussions on the topics.
 There was a really nice debate about AI and the future of programming now that we have tools like Copilot and ChatGPT.
 I wish that was recorded...

 Oh, and did I mention the conference is non-profit and open-source?
 They had a "souvenir booth" where all the proceeds went to a local bears sanctuary.
 And they do publish they expenses report each year.
 That's pretty nice!